Tunzeki/db-capstone-project/README.md

 ) ENGINE=InnoDB,CHARSET=utf8mb4;
 ```

 While I adopted a Pascal Case naming convention for the tables and columns in the data model, the decision to use Snake Case for this table name was intentional: to differentiate it from tables in the data model at a glance.
 Table columns retained the Pascal Case naming convention, and column names are comparable to those in the Excel sheet.
 Each column has a data type similar to the one mentioned in the description provided above for the columns in the Excel sheet.
-The column constraints are self descriptive.
+The column constraints are self-descriptive.

 Before one can use the `LOAD DATA` statement to import data into a MySQL table, the file must be in a text format.
-Thus, I converted the Excel sheet into a csv file.
-I then used the `@@secure_file_priv` variable to find out the specific location on the server host I must place this file.
+Thus, I converted the Excel sheet into a CSV file.
+I then used the `@@secure_file_priv` variable to find out the specific location on the server host where I must place this file.
 Putting the file anywhere else will result in an error when the `LOAD DATA` statement is executed.

 ![@@secure_file_priv](secure_file_priv.png)